Find Cheap Homeowners Insurance Quotes in Your Area

-|Additional structures||Damage to adjacent or separate structures near your mobile home, like a garage.||Yes|
+|Additional structures||Damage to adjacent or separate structures near your mobile home, like a garage.||All top picks|

-|Hobby farm or ranch liability||The potential legal exposure of a hobby farm or ranch used near your mobile home, such as someone getting sick from eating your homegrown food.||Only by Farmers and Foremost|
+|Hobby farm or ranch liability||The potential legal exposure of a hobby farm or ranch used near your mobile home, such as someone getting sick from eating your homegrown food.||Farmers and Foremost|

 |Replacement cost coverage||Damage to your mobile home, personal property or other structures may be covered at replacement cost for an additional fee.
-This means that your property will be repaired at full value, ignoring depreciation or wear and tear.||Yes|
+This means that your property will be repaired at full value, ignoring depreciation or wear and tear.||All top picks|

 |Water backup coverage||Water damage resulting from backed up sewers or drains.
-As in homeowners insurance policies, this is generally optional additional coverage.||Only by Farmers and Foremost|
+As in homeowners insurance policies, this is generally optional additional coverage.||Farmers and Foremost|

 |Identity theft||The costs associated with correcting issues caused by identity fraud or theft.
 This is almost always an optional coverage feature for an additional cost.||All except Assurant|

-When you're shopping for a mobile home insurance policy, you should be aware of the variety of factors that can affect the cost of your policy.
-To simplify, factors that make you and your mobile a home less risky tend to lower the price of your policy, holding all other factors equal.
-Factors that increase the risk of your mobile home insurance policy—unrepaired damage to your manufactured home, for example—will increase your cost.
+When you're shopping for a mobile home insurance policy, a variety of factors can affect the cost of your policy.
+Basically, factors that make you and your mobile home less risky tend to lower the price of your policy.
+Factors that increase your risk lead to higher premiums.

-|Cost factor||How does it affect your cost?|
+|Cost factor||How it works|

-|Recent loss history||If you made recent insurance claims involving covered perils like fire or water damage, an insurer is more likely to charge you a higher rate.|
+|Recent claims||If you made recent insurance claims involving covered perils like fire or water damage, an insurer is more likely to charge you a higher rate.|

-|Tied-down homes||Given that they aren't build upon a foundation like standard homes, mobile homes are more vulnerable to wind damage.
-If your mobile home is tied down or anchored, it will likely get you a cheaper rate.|
+|Tied-down homes||Without traditional foundations, mobile homes are more vulnerable to wind damage.
+Tying down or anchoring your home may get you a cheaper rate.|